michaelkoss/stackedits/Agile Estimation and Planning.md

 ### Fibonacci Scale
 - implies exponentially rising difficulty
 - `1, 2, 3, 5, 8, 13, 21`
+- Points are completely arbitrary and have no correlation to time

 # Planning
 - Typically, a team is given a project and asked when it will be done